Malek-Haddar/Malek-Haddar/README.md

 ### Hi there, It's [Malek-Haddar](https://www.linkedin.com/in/malek-haddar/) 👋

-## I'm a Footballer, and Developer!!
+## I'm a Cyclist, and Developer!!

-- 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Receive my Software Engineer Diploma
-- ⚡ Fun fact: I love camping and play ping-pong
+Creative‑minded Full Stack Developer with a Front End flair — Engineer by trade, cyclist by heart.
+Tunisian, always riding the edge of tech and tarmac.

 <br />